 My experience after catching it in March after a trip to the states was complete debilitating fatigue for around 4-5 days, unable to even get out of bed.
 Short of breath even going to the bathroom, then seriously fatigued for another 2-3 weeks before able to get back on the bike.
 Long term I'm noticing regular joint pain even when I've not been on the bike.

-Hopefully even more information and resources will be available for long COVID sufferers and medical professionals soon.
+Hopefully even more information and useful resources will be available for long COVID sufferers and medical professionals soon.
 It's very clear from the responses we've had and the prevalence of the problem reported in the national media that those who have been hit hard by the disease are far from outliers.
-In the meantime, we hope our readers who are still feeling the effects go on to make a full recovery, and that all of you stay safe and well until this horrible pandemic is finally over.
+In the meantime, we hope our readers who are still feeling the effects go on to make a full recovery, and that all of you stay safe and well until this pandemic is fully over.